BA(Hons.), Grad. Dip. Psych/Couns.(JNI), Cert. Gestalt Counselling MBACP(Snr.Accred), ACMCOSCA(BACP)

 After arriving in Canberra I joined the local psychotherapy and counselling association Counselling and Psychotherapy Association Canberra and Region (CAPACAR – formerly ANNC, Australian National Network of Counsellors).
 I served as Secretary during 2000-2001 and as President in 2002.
 I have been on the Psychotherapy & Counselling Federation of Australia (PACFA) National Register since 2003 and in 2006 was accepted as a member of the British Association of Counselling and Psychotherapy(BACP).
-In May 2008 I received my accreditation with the BACP.
-I then joined Counselling & Psychotherapy in Scotland (COSCA) and am also on the BACP Register, which is accredited by the UK Professional Standards Authority for Health and Social Care.
+In May 2008 I received my accreditation with the BACP and since 12th November 2021 I have been granted Senior Accreditation status.
+I am a member of Counselling & Psychotherapy in Scotland (COSCA) and am on the BACP Register, which is accredited by the UK Professional Standards Authority for Health and Social Care.

 Memberships of these associations is important for clients because it means that among other things, I abide by these associations’ ethical standards and codes of practice.
 Information about ethics and standards of training and practice can be found on all professional associations’ websites.
 Please also look at my Ethics section on this site.